talhakhalil0703/Compiler/README.md

 6. Ensures all operators are correctly found
 7. Ensures all strings are read correctly

+#### Parser Tests
+8. Ensures an empty main function can be paresed correctly

 ### Grammar of J-- Specification

 start           : /* empty */